 Infrastructure preparation means adapting your business to the Chinese audience.
 First of all, this is about your website – and you will not need red-and-gold dragons and pandas.
 Proper localization and translation into Chinese would suffice.
 Dialects do not matter, as long as we use Chinese characters, either simplified or traditional.
 The simplified writing system dominates the entire mainland China and will be understandable to those living in Hong Kong, Taiwan, and even Tibet, regardless of your targeting.

 If your website has a video content with a link to YouTube, the Chinese users will merely not be able to play it because of the firewall.
 The source videos should be uploaded on Chinese video hosting sites like Youku or Tudou with frame tags copied.
 Then visitors to your website will have unhindered access to see it.

-Adaptation is not about linguistics only.
-Chinese social media, are the essential channel for communication with your target audience – and here comes WeChat, WeChat to enable at least two matters: 1) support service and 2) broadcasting news content.
+Adaptation is not only about linguistics.
+Chinese social media are the essential channel for communication with your target audience – and here comes WeChat.
+WeChat enables us to deal with at least two matters: 1) support service and 2) broadcasting news content.

 In spite of all the WeChat interface diversity, the most optimal way to process incoming requests from users is to create a group or a service account.
 The generated QR codes are placed on the Chinese version of your website.

 The main difference between groups and service accounts in WeChat lies in their functionality.

 A group is created by a number of registered users with an appointed administrator who can process all messages in the group and make content seedings.
 Each week, a new QR code is generated for the group, and that code must be re-uploaded to the website (Tencent developer's requirement).
 Otherwise, a user will not be able to join your group.